Storware/vprotect-manual/deployment/backup-destinations/deduplication-appliances/dell-emc-data-domain.md

 ## Synthetic DD Boost

-To configure synthetic backup destination, follow inctructions that are described in [documentation](../filesystem/synthetic-ddboost.md).
+To configure synthetic backup destination, follow the instructions that are described in the [documentation](../filesystem/synthetic-ddboost.md).